hanwencheng/gists/Litentry/governance-app.md

 ### Solutions / Milestones

 #### Milestone 1: Integrate identity registration
-* Offer user interface to register Identity on Polkadot/Kusama.
+* Offer user the capability to verify Identity (e.g. email, riot) in App.
-* Submit a new automatic registrar with the status of each field on Polkadot/Kusama.
+* Provide a registrar service to automatically verify the submit identity.
+* Display a basic dashboard of governance related activities for this identity
-* Show Identity registration Status on Polkadot/Kusama.
+* Display Identity registration Status on Polkadot/Kusama.

 #### Milestone 2: On-chain governance basic support
-* Support native governance actions on Polkadot/Kusama.
+* Support native governance actions on Polkadot/Kusama with good information hierarchy and UX.
-* Enable interaction with Parity Signer with QR code.
+* Allow user to subscribe governance related updates via Push Notification to improve engagement. (e.g. when a new proposal is up, or it either being accepted or rejected.)
+* Build further on governance dashboard, allowing user to see goverance related statistics of any Account. (e.g. if user is browsing a proposal and want to learn more about the **proposer**)

-#### Milestone 3: Identity Dashboard
+#### Milestone 3: Identity Dashboard and customization
+* Allow user to further customize **Push Notification** settings to receive tailored governance related digest.
-* Show identity on-chain governance states on Polkadot/Kusama.(Extends on Openquare's treasury [reputation data](https://kusama.polkassembly.io/post/352))
+* ?Show identity on-chain governance states on Polkadot/Kusama.(Extends on Openquare's treasury [reputation data](https://kusama.polkassembly.io/post/352))
-* Support for off-chain discussion from Polkassemby natively.
+* Allow user to participate in discussions from Polkassemby natively in app.

-#### Milestone 4 Inter-app communication
-* Interact with other wallet app and sign the transactions with inter-app communication (work together with [WalletConnect](https://walletconnect.org/)).
+* Further enrich governance dashboard's data of an Identity from different chains.

 #### Milestone 5 Governance Score and Lottery integration
 * Be able to do OCG actions on different networks.